Uncle Kracker: Happy Hour

 Uncle Kracker's fourth studio album is entitled Happy Hour.
 The album was in the works for five years and was delayed due to Atlantic Records' decision to bring in Rob Cavallo to produce the album right as they were finishing their cut of the album in late 2007.
 An early promo version of the album contained the tracks "Happy Hour", "Vegas Baby", "I'm Not Leaving", "The One That Got Away", and "That's What's Happenin".
 "Smile," the first single from the album, was released on July 13, 2009, and has peaked at No. 31 on the Billboard Hot 100.
 The album was released on September 15, 2009.
 "Smile" also became his first solo entry on the Hot Country Songs chart, where it debuted at No. 57 for the week of November 7, 2009, and peaked at No. 6 in September 2010.
-A music video for the track "My Girlfriend" was released in November 2009, though there has been no official word whether it will be serviced as the album's second single.
+A music video for the track "My Girlfriend" was released in November 2009.
 The album also features country singer Jesse Lee (also on Atlantic Records) in a duet they wrote called "Me Again."